Monday, December 27, 2010

 Backpackers is owned by Casa Guatemala and provides employment opportunities for the older children.
 Christmas Eve, Santa arrives at Casa Guatemala on a large launcha brightly decorated with lights and outfitted with reindeer and sleigh.
 We arrived in the Monkey Bay launch to a large group of excited children on the piers waiting for Santa.

 It is the tradition at Casa Guatemala that Santa first visits the children living at the orphanage.
 He did this in one of the dormitories.
-The gifts were handed out by Santa to each child as their name was called.
+Santa handed out the gifts to each child as their name was called.

 Santa delivering gifts

 After this, Santa moved on to an area where the local children and their families were waiting for his arrival.
 There were literally hundreds of waiting children.
-When Santa arrived, he was rushed by the children, but they soon organized in a single file line beginning with the youngest and ending with the older children, to match the way the gifts were arranged.
+When Santa arrived, the children rushed to greet him, but they soon organized themselves into a single-file line, beginning with the youngest and ending with the older children, to match the way the gifts were arranged.

 Waiting to see Santa

 We wanted to do more than just be spectators, so we went to the kitchen to help out.
 They serve turkey dinners to the children and staff at Casa Guatemala, but they also serve a hot tamale to each and every neighborhood child or parent who comes.
 Boy, did we get busy, and it was gratifying to see they really needed our help.
 Once Santa had handed out all the gifts, the masses descended upon us.
 We had already prepared about 200 plates before they arrived, and then prepared more as fast as we could and handed them out at a blistering pace.
 Tamales are cooked in a leaf wrap, which needs to be discarded before serving.
-We had to keep bringing bowls of cold water to cool the hands of the ladies who were unwrapping the tamales.
-Soon the meals were eaten, and the crowd dispersed, so we cleaned up and then went inside, where just about all of the turkey dinners with all the traditional fixings had been served.
+We had to keep bringing bowls of ice water to cool the ladies' hands as they unwrapped the tamales.
+Soon the meals were eaten, and the crowd dispersed, so we cleaned up and went inside, where just about all the turkey dinners with the traditional fixings had been served.

-They had settings ready for us, so we enjoyed some really good food with the children of the orphanage.
+They had the settings ready for us, so we enjoyed some really good food with the orphanage's children.
 We contributed to the cost of our meals, helped clean up, and then climbed into our launch to head back to Monkey Bay with memories we will never forget.

 We plan to depart Monkey Bay Marina as soon as we can get some favorable winds.
 The winds are generally from the east, and we need to go east, so it may take a little while.